dgdoyh/dgdoyh/README.md

 >> - Genre: 3D Top-Down Fishing Game with a Secret (Unreal Engine, Blueprint)
 >> - Status: Completed (Duration: 1 month)
 >> - Co-Contributor: @Hariiiy
+>>
+>> This is my first Unreal Engine project.
+My teammate and I developed this game for the Game Off 2024 game jam, and the theme was 'Secret.'
+For the theme, I assigned a different length to each fish and included a capital letter in each fish's description.
+If the player catches all the fish on the map and sorts the capital letters by the fish length, it spells 'U R IN A WHALE.'
+>>
+>> In one month, including the fish data structure, I implemented all functions and UI elements for the interaction system, inventory, shop, fishing rod upgrades, and game events such as a hint dialogue, fishing success, and fog interactions.
+I designed the UI with dynamic animations, keeping user convenience in mind.
+I also took care of the overall visuals of the game, including UI animations, color schemes, and 3D assets.
+Before submitting the game, I actively gathered feedback from others, created a final checklist, fixed bugs, and polished the game.
+Finally, we submitted the well-polished game and received a lot of positive feedback.
 >
 >> ## Gameplay Video
 >>